grpc/grpc.io/content/en/docs/guides/server-graceful-stop.md

 or a specified deadline is reached.
 Once all active RPCs finish or the deadline expires, the server shuts down completely.

+While a graceful shutdown is optional, it's highly recommended.
+You can shutdown without a graceful shutdown first but that would not be recommended.

 ### How to do Graceful Server Shutdown

 The exact implementation of the "Graceful shutdown function" varies depending on